Why did you choose MIR for your residency training?

 Porembka: MIR was the best fit for me given the strong clinical training and mentorship.
 I also chose MIR for its commitment to excellence in all aspects of radiology, including the clinical mission, education and research.

 Shetty: I was finishing up an internal medicine residency at Barnes-Jewish Hospital, so staying on was natural.
 I already knew that MIR was incredible, having ordered radiologic studies and procedures as an internal medicine resident and experienced the clinical product, and that I would come out well-trained.

 How would you describe your time at MIR?

 Did any faculty members leave a particularly strong impression on you?
-Any specific experiences/lessons that carried with you beyond MIR?

 In what way did your training at MIR prepare you for your career path?